Abacus: Americas

+Mesoamerica

 Some sources mention the use of an abacus called a nepohualtzintzin in ancient Aztec culture.
 This Mesoamerican abacus used a 5-digit base-20 system.
 The word Nepōhualtzintzin /nah/ comes from Nahuatl, formed by the roots; Ne – personal -; pōhual or pōhualli /nah/ – the account -; and tzintzin /nah/ – small similar elements.
 Its complete meaning was taken as: counting with small similar elements.
 Its use was taught in the Calmecac to the temalpouhqueh /nah/, who were students dedicated to taking the accounts of skies, from childhood.

 The Nepōhualtzintzin was divided into two main parts separated by a bar or intermediate cord.
 In the left part were four beads.
 Beads in the first row have unitary values (1, 2, 3, and 4), and on the right side, three beads had values of 5, 10, and 15, respectively.
 In order to know the value of the respective beads of the upper rows, it is enough to multiply by 20 (by each row), the value of the corresponding count in the first row.

 The device featured 13 rows with 7 beads, 91 in total.
 This was a basic number for this culture.
 It had a close relation to natural phenomena, the underworld, and the cycles of the heavens.
 One Nepōhualtzintzin (91) represented the number of days that a season of the year lasts, two Nepōhualtzitzin (182) is the number of days of the corn's cycle, from its sowing to its harvest, three Nepōhualtzintzin (273) is the number of days of a baby's gestation, and four Nepōhualtzintzin (364) completed a cycle and approximated one year.
 When translated into modern computer arithmetic, the Nepōhualtzintzin amounted to the rank from 10 to 18 in floating point, which precisely calculated large and small amounts, although round off was not allowed.

 The rediscovery of the Nepōhualtzintzin was due to the Mexican engineer David Esparza Hidalgo, who in his travels throughout Mexico found diverse engravings and paintings of this instrument and reconstructed several of them in gold, jade, encrustations of shell, etc. Very old Nepōhualtzintzin are attributed to the Olmec culture, and some bracelets of Mayan origin, as well as a diversity of forms and materials in other cultures.

 Sanchez wrote in Arithmetic in Maya that another base 5, base 4 abacus had been found in the Yucatán Peninsula that also computed calendar data.
 This was a finger abacus, on one hand, 0, 1, 2, 3, and 4 were used; and on the other hand 0, 1, 2, and 3 were used.
 Note the use of zero at the beginning and end of the two cycles.